Improving the Quality of Health Care in the Public Sector

 Rasheed is the Jordanian Chapter of Transparency International.
 The chapter works to strengthen the foundations of good governance that lie in integrity, transparency, accountability, and the rule of law.
 They do so through advocacy, monitoring, and raising social awareness.

 The research aimed to demonstrate how transparency in the health sector can improve the efficiency of budget allocations and result in improved overall care.

-- The evaluation of the integrity and quality of secondary health care services and the degree of satisfaction of beneficiaries in hospitals.
+- Evaluating the integrity and quality of secondary health care services and the degree of satisfaction of patients in hospitals.